Skip to main content

 The University encourages anyone with knowledge of an alleged violation of University policy to report the information to the University.
 Reports can be submitted in the following ways:

-While anonymous incident reports will be reviewed by the OCS, the University’s ability to address alleged misconduct reported by anonymous sources is significantly limited; therefore, anonymous reports are discouraged.
+While anonymous incident reports will be reviewed by OCS, the University’s ability to address alleged misconduct reported by anonymous sources is significantly limited; therefore, anonymous reports are discouraged.

 Initial Inquiry

-• Close the Case: The OCS may close cases when insufficient information exists to move forward or when the alleged misconduct—even if substantiated— would not be a violation of policy.
-The OCS may, in its discretion, reopen a case in the future if additional information becomes available.
+• Close the Case: OCS may close cases when insufficient information exists to move forward or when the alleged misconduct—even if substantiated— would not be a violation of policy.
+OCS may, in its discretion, reopen a case in the future if additional information becomes available.

 • Informal Resolution: Informal resolution involves action taken by the University in response to a situation or report of violation of University policy when formal resolution is not desired by the reporter or when there is not enough information to proceed with a formal resolution process.